smithy-lang/smithy/docs/source/spec/core.rst

     * - Type
       - Description
     * - :ref:`list`
-      - Homogenous collection of values
+      - homogeneous collection of values
     * - :ref:`set`
-      - Unordered collection of unique homogenous values
+      - Unordered collection of unique homogeneous values
     * - :ref:`map`
-      - Map data structure that maps string keys to homogenous values
+      - Map data structure that maps string keys to homogeneous values
     * - :ref:`structure`
-      - Fixed set of named heterogenous members
+      - Fixed set of named heterogeneous members
     * - :ref:`union`
       - Tagged union data structure that can take on one of several different, but fixed, types